siddharthaxroy/test/content/articles/index.md

 ------

-Doctoral Dissertation: Interplay of Water Chemistry and Entrained Particulates in Erosion Corrosion of Copper and Nonleaded Alloys in Potable Water Systems [Read↗](https://vtechworks.lib.vt.edu/handle/10919/82668)
+**PhD Dissertation**: Interplay of Water Chemistry and Entrained Particulates in Erosion Corrosion of Copper and Nonleaded Alloys in Potable Water Systems [Read↗](https://vtechworks.lib.vt.edu/handle/10919/82668)

 ------